petedejoy/documentation/v2/clickstream/destinations/facebook-app-events.md

 As a final step, give your destination a unique name in the `Friendly Name` box.

-With that, just click on `Create Destination` to active your pipeline!
+With that, just click on `Save` to active your pipeline!